khulnasoft-lab/design.khulnasoft.com/contents/components/breadcrumb.md

 ### When not to use

-- If you need to link to sibling or related pages, use a form of [navigation](/patterns/navigation) instead.
+- If you need to link to sibling or related pages

 ### Appearance